-Pressure gauges are devices for measuring and monitoring pressure in fluid lines such as air, steam, oil and water.
+Abstract.
+The pressure gauges are devices for measuring and monitoring pressure in fluid lines such as air, steam, oil and water.
 These devices generally support pressure in a diaphragm instrumented strain gauges.
 The pressure is converted to analog electrical signals, which are then processed and converted into digital signals for data acquisition.
-These pressure gauges are widely used in the mechanical, chemical, petrochemical, aerospace, agricultural, medical industries, etc. The calibration process follows routines described in other procedures, which allows for verification of compliance of the results.
-However, the process is not always automatic and may add uncertain components and spend a significant time.
-This work aims to develop a methodology for calibrating pressure gauges, based on the best practices, and a computer program capable of managing the automated calibration process.
-The program will be developed on a LabView platform with the implementation of statistical tools to assist in the analysis of calibration device.
+These pressure gauges are widely used in mechanical industry, chemical, petrochemical, aerospace, agricultural, medical, etc..
+The calibration process following routines described in procedures, which allows for verification of compliance of the results.
+However, the process is not always automatic and may add uncertainty components and spend a significant time.
+This work aims to develop a methodology for calibrating pressure gauges, based on best practices, and a computer program capable of managing the automated calibration process.
+The program will be developed on LabView platform with the implementation of statistical tools to assist in the analysis of calibration device.
 The pressure gauges used in this work are capable of measuring 200 psi (~ 13.8 bar) and are used in conventional compressed air lines.
-The calibrations were performed with a maximum pressure of 6 bar.
-The method showed adequate results and allowed for the calibration of gauges in significantly less time than the conventional methods.
-In addition, the system features developed software which can be adapted to any kind of calibration of pressure gauges based on strain gauges.
+The calibrations were performed with maximum pressure of 6 bar.
+The method showed adequate results and allowed for the calibration of gauges in significantly less time than the conventional.
+In addition, the system features and software developed can be adapted to any kind of calibration of pressure gauges based on strain gauges.
 The method met the objectives, allowing for quick and reliable calibration of pressure gauges.
 (Mechatronics, automation, control and metrology)